-We're all hearing a lot about how Twitter and YouTube are playing a role in the future of the Middle East.
-Let's get a good look at the numbers that back it up so far.
+We’re all hearing a lot about how Twitter and YouTube are playing a role in Iran, and in the future of the Middle East.
+Let’s get a good look at the numbers that back it up so far.

 According to social entrepreneurship blogger Nathaniel Whitmore:

-2.2 million blog posts have been written about Iran in the past week.
+People wrote 2.2 million blog posts about Iran in the past week.

 Up to 100,000 messages about Iran are being posted per hour on Twitter.

-By the way, are we going to start to see large numbers of mini revolutions caused or propelled by this type of communication all over our little planet?
+By the way, will large numbers of mini revolutions caused or propelled by this type of communication keep springing up all over our little planet?
 Will this be the way that the 75% of Americans who want a single payer health care system actually get it in the future?
 Will we vote someday on Twitter or Facebook?